-Statewide Updates Flu activity during 2020-21 was historically low.
-Influenza-like illness (ILI) was low and remained below regional and national baselines all season.
-There were 7 influenza associated deaths during the 2020-2021 influenza season, all adults.
-51 influenza tests from PHE sentinel sites as well as the North Carolina State Laboratory of Public Health (NC SLPH), were positive during the 2020-21 season.
-2009 A(H1N1) represented most influenza viruses subtyped during this season.
-The primary respiratory virus circulating during the 2020-2021 influenza season was SARS-CoV-2, the virus that causes COVID-19.
-Regional Updates The proportion of outpatient visits due to ILI in Region 4 (Southeastern US) was low and below regional baseline all season.
+Statewide Updates Influenza-like illness (ILI) remained low in the 2021-2022 influenza season.
+The proportion of visits due to ILI in North Carolina was below the regional and national baseline most of the season.
+There were 17 influenza associated deaths during the 2021-2022 influenza season, all adults.
+4,639 specimens submitted to the State Laboratory of Public Health (SLPH) and from PHE sentinel sites were positive during the 2021-22 season.
+A(H3N2) represented most influenza viruses subtyped during this season.
+The primary respiratory virus circulating during the 2021-2022 influenza season was SARS-CoV-2, the virus that causes COVID-19.
+Regional Updates The proportion of visits due to ILI in Region 4 was low most of the season with 2 notable increases: from mid-December to mid-January and an unseasonal increase in late spring.
 The regional baseline for ILI is 3.1%.
-National Updates The proportion of outpatient visits due to ILI nationwide was low and below national baseline all season.
+National Updates The proportion of visits due to ILI nationwide was low most of the season except from mid- December to mid-January.
 The national baseline for ILI is 2.5%.
-International Updates In worldwide influenza laboratories, seasonal influenza B viruses accounted for a majority of detections.
+International Updates In worldwide influenza laboratories, seasonal influenza A viruses accounted for a majority of detections followed by influenza B viruses.
 More country specific details can be found here .